 - Advise public companies on a full array of corporate governance issues, such as board of directors composition, board committee functions and director and executive officer compensation;

-- Closely monitor and update our public company clients on important changes in the federal securities laws, such as the Sarbanes-Oxley, Dodd-Frank and the related SEC rules as well as exchange listing requirements;
+- Closely monitor and update our public company clients on important changes in the federal securities laws, such as the Sarbanes-Oxley, Dodd-Frank, the JOBS Act, and the related SEC rules as well as exchange listing requirements;

 - Advise public companies on the securities law implications of business acquisitions and dispositions;

 - Assist public companies in preparing the various reports and documents they are required to file with the SEC, including quarterly reports on Form 10-Q, annual reports on Form 10-K, current reports on Form 8-K, proxy statements and annual reports to stockholders;